oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

 # Protect and Prevent: enforce controls

 ## Introduction
-Now, we will move to configure protection and prevention controls to alert or block any unauthorized activity in the Oracle Database targets *`Employees_search`* and *`Customer_orders`* pdbs.
+Now, we will move to configure protection and prevention controls to alert or block any unauthorized activity in the Oracle Database targets: *`Employees_search`* and *`Customer_orders`*.
 These controls enforce strong security boundaries within the database environment.
 The controls include
 **Oracle Database Vault**, **Oracle SQL Firewall** and **Database Firewall**.

-The **`Employees_search`** is to be protected from insider threats, unauthorized data access attempts, and data exfiltration attempts.Consider **SQL Firewall** (26ai feature) and **Database Firewall** to protect against
+The **`Employees_search`** is to be protected from insider threats, unauthorized data access attempts, and data exfiltration attempts.
+Consider **SQL Firewall** (26ai feature) and **Database Firewall** to protect from the following potential risks:
 - Misuse/abuse of Application Service account and access it from non-trusted path
 - Risks of SQL Injection attacks on self service application to see unauthorized data
 - Misuse/abuse of privileged DBAs credentials to do any DMLs on EMPLOYEESEARCH_PROD application schema sensitive database objects over the network
 - Data exfiltration attempts by privileged DBAs over the network of sensitive application data

 The **`Customer_orders`** is to be protected from external threats.
-Stricter segregation of and access control policies play a major role in mitigating potential risks.
-You plan to configure Database Vault to ensure that
+Stricter segregation of duties and access control policies play a major role in mitigating potential risks.
+You plan to configure Database Vault to ensure the following:
 - Only realm authorized users can connect to sensitive application schema.
-- Business users like Alex are authorized to query the authorized queries
+- Business users like Alex are authorized to query the authorized data.
-- Close monitoring of any realm violations and security relevant events
+- Close monitoring of any realm violations and security relevant events.

 Together, these controls create a layered defense strategy that safeguards sensitive data and ensures only authorized activity is permitted across the database environment.

 *Estimated Lab Time:* 30 minutes

-*Version tested in this lab:* Oracle AVDF Next Gen
+*Version tested in this lab:* Oracle Database Security Central (Security Central)

 ### Video Preview

-Watch a preview of "*LiveLabs - Oracle Audit Vault and Database Firewall*" [](youtube:eLEeOLMAEec)
+Watch a preview of "*LiveLabs - Oracle Database Security Central (Security Central)*" [](youtube:eLEeOLMAEec)

 ### Objectives